axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ## S
 ### Sidechain
 A sidechain is an external secondary blockchain protocol that is connected to a primary blockchain network (mainchain).
 Sidechains are typically designed to allow for the transfer of data and value between themselves and the mainchain.
-For example, the Ronin sidechain allows for the transfer of assets from Ethereum to Ronin.

 ### Slashing
 Slashing is a process employed automatically by blockchain protocols that make use of a Proof-of-Stake (PoS) or related consensus mechanism.
 If a user stakes their crypto assets inside a validator node and the node behaves in a dishonest or malicious manner, the user can be penalized, resulting in a loss of a portion of the initial investment.